Exploring Contemporary Graphic Design in Poland

 Participants will reside in the Hotel of the Academy of Physical Education in Katowice in twin bedded rooms with bath and toilet facilities and will be provided breakfast daily throughout the period of residency.
 Some lunches and dinners will be included.

 Back to top

-or visit the NIU Study Abroad Office website at https://niu.studioabroad.com (and search for “Poland” or the Exploring Contemporary Graphic Design in Poland program) to begin the online application process for this program.
+to begin the online application process for this program.
 The online process provides guidance on requesting information, advising, or applying for the program.
-Please note that at the time of application, applicants will be expected to submit a signature verification form and copy of their ID to the Study Abroad Office.
+For non-NIU students only - please note that at the time of application, non-NIU applicants will be expected to submit a signature verification form and copy of their ID to the Study Abroad Office.
 More detailed instructions can be found on the https://niu.studioabroad.com website or by contacting the Study Abroad Office at (815) 753-0700 or email@example.com.

 $200 APPLICATION FEE/DEPOSIT:

 A $200 application fee/deposit is required of all applicants.
 The $200 is broken down into $100 for the non-refundable application fee and $100 for a program deposit.
 Both the application fee and the deposit will be applied to the total balance of the program cost.
 The $100 deposit is refundable only if the participant withdraws prior to the withdrawal deadline indicated on the program materials or for medical reasons verified by a physician if the withdrawal takes place after the withdrawal deadline.

 The $200 application fee/deposit will be charged to NIU students’ NIU Bursar's account.
 (Checks and money orders cannot be accepted from NIU students.)
 Non-NIU students must submit a check or money order in the amount of $200.
 More detailed instructions regarding the application fee/deposit can be found on the seminar application website.